 The real cost of care12 Jun 2019

-Jewish Care’s Ellisa Estrin explains why it’s important to understand the real cost of care and the need to plan for the future.
+Jewish Care’s Ellisa Estrin, explains why it is important to understand the real cost of care and the need to plan for the future.

-According to recent research just one in 10 of the over-45s have set aside anything to help pay for potential care costs and it’s no surprise that 40 per cent of us don’t think we’ll need to.
-In fact, around 80 per cent of us will need some sort of care by the time we hit our eighties.
+According to recent research, just one in ten of the over-45s have set aside anything to help pay for potential care costs and it is no surprise that 40% of us don’t think we will need to.
+In fact, around 80% of us will need some sort of care by the time we hit our 80s.

-As people live longer with more complex care needs the strain on the limited resources for social care will intensify.
-Jewish Care, like all social care providers, is operating in a much more challenging economic and political climate as well as increasing cost pressures.
-It is important we inform you, our community, about these issues and provide you with the information you need to ensure that you can access the care and support you may need as you age.
+As people live longer with more complex care needs, the strain on the limited resources for social care will intensify.
+Jewish Care, like all social care providers, is operating in a much more challenging economic and political climate, as well as dealing with increasing cost pressures.
+It is important we inform you, our community, about these issues and provide you with the information you need to ensure that you can access the care and support you may need as you get older.

-Financial planning for care that you don’t know whether you will need or not, for an unknown length of time and cost, makes it inevitably more difficult for many of us to think about, but this can’t and shouldn’t be the reason we don’t do it.
+Financial planning for care that you don’t know whether you will need or not, for an unknown length of time and unknown cost, makes it inevitably more difficult for many of us to think about.
+However, this cannot and should not be a reason not to do it.

 Some frequently asked questions and answers

 What are the different ways care can be funded?